- Search The Registry

 - My Account

 *The birth of Alonzo “Lonnie” Clayton in 1876 is celebrated on this date.
 He was a Black horse jockey.

-Born in Kansas City, Missouri in 1876, Clayton followed his brother into the riding profession.
+Born in Kansas City, Missouri, in 1876, Clayton followed his brother into the riding profession.
 He launched his career on the track as an exerciser rider for E.J.
 "Lucky" Baldwin in Chicago during the summer of 1888.
 He stayed with Baldwin for about a year before moving on to work for D.A.
 Honig’s horses in Clifton, N.J.
-He rode a horse named Redstone in his first race in 1890 at the Clifton track, and earned his first career victory in 1891.
+He rode a Redstone horse in his first race in 1890 at the Clifton track and earned his first career victory in 1891.

-One year later he became the youngest jockey, at 15, to win the Kentucky Derby rallying Azra to an impressive nose victory in a three horse field.
-Clayton had four Derby mounts in his career with a victory, two seconds and a third, finishing in the money in all four of his Derby starts.
+One year later, he became the youngest jockey, at 15, to win the Kentucky Derby rallying Azra to an impressive nose victory in a three-horse field.
+Clayton had four Derby mounts in his career with a victory, two seconds, and a third, finishing in the money in all four Derby starts.